marqo-ai/marqo/examples/MultiModalSearch/article.md

 ###  3.5 Add images to the index

 Now we can [add images](https://marqo.pages.dev/0.0.21/API-Reference/documents/) to the index which can then be searched over.
 We can also select the device we want to use and also which fields in the data to embed.
+To use a GPU, change the device to `cuda` (see [here](https://marqo.pages.dev/0.0.21/using_marqo_with_a_gpu/) for how to use Marqo with a GPU).

 ```python
 device = 'cpu' # use 'cuda' if a GPU is available